GMOD/mimosa/README.md

 ## What is Mimosa written in?

 Mimosa is written in Perl 5, HTML, CSS, and JavaScript.
-On the server side, it uses Moose, BioPerl and the Dancer web framework.
+On the server side, it uses Moose, BioPerl and the Catalyst web framework.
 On the client side, it uses JQuery, JQuery UI.